 How Activities And Hobbies Affect Life Insurance Rates

-An avocation question questionnaire is used to identify what hobbies you’re active in, to what extent, what safety precautions you practice, and what your level of expertise is.
+An avocation question questionnaire is used to identify what hobbies you’re active in, to what extent you’re involved, what safety precautions you practice, and what your level of expertise is.

 How Hobbies Are Priced

 The most confusing part about buying life insurance where hazardous activities or hobbies are present is understanding the pricing model.
-But don’t let it deter you; we’ll simplify it for you.
+But don’t let that deter you; we’ll simplify how premiums work for you.

 There are two components to the premium you’re being quoted: